 Causes of Defective Windows

 Generally, windows that are defective are such because of a design defect, a manufacturing defect, or an installation defect.
 It is important to determine which of the three types has caused the defect.
-Certainly, it you are involved in these cases, you could not care less which one it is.
+Certainly, if you are involved in these cases, you could not care less about which one it is.
 You just care that your door did not work.

 Windows can fail due to: